curiositycasualty/chef-acceptance/README.md

  * saucelabs integration
  * test-kitchen (kitchen-metal)

+## Getting Started

+### Environment
+First you will need a running Enterprise Chef server up and running.
+Check out [ec-metal](https://github.com/opscode/ec-metal) for starting up EC HA.

 ### Configuration
 Copy test-config.template.yml to test-config.yml

-Set `app_host` to the full URL path of chef server front-end.
+Set `app_host` to the chef server front-end url.

+Set `search_host` to the active search node url.

 Set `driver` to selenium.
-No other drivers currently supported.
+No other are drivers currently supported.

 Set `browser` to firefox.
-Maybe Chrome works... haven't tried it.

 Set `wait_time` to 5.
-Probably a good starting point.
+Good starting point.

 Temporary: Create a user with username `chef` and password `password`.
 Create an org -- any name will do.